Pylons/pyramid/docs/narr/templates.rst

        response = Response(result)
        return response

-You probably wouldn't use this particular snippet in a project, because it's easier to use the Mako renderer bindings which already exist for :mod:`pyramid` named ``repoze.bfg.mako`` (available from `PyPI <http://pypi.python.org/pypi/repoze.bfg.mako>`_).
+You probably wouldn't use this particular snippet in a project, because it's easier to use the Mako renderer bindings which already exist in :mod:`pyramid`.
 But if your favorite templating system is not supported as a renderer extension for :mod:`pyramid`, you can create your own simple combination as shown above.

 .. note::